-TANTALUM: Solid Tantalum capacitors are typically recommended for use on the output because their ESR is very close to the ideal value required for loop compensation.
+TANTALUM: Solid Tantalum capacitors are recommended for use on the output because their typical ESR is very close to the ideal value required for loop compensation.
+They also work well as input capacitors if selected to meet the ESR requirements previously listed.

-Tantalums also have good temperature stability: a good quality Tantalum will typically show a capacitance value that varies less than 10-15% across the full temperature range of 125° C to -40° C. ESR will vary only about 2X going from the high to low temperature limits.
+Tantalums also have good temperature stability: a good quality Tantalum will typically show a capacitance value that varies less than 10-15% across the full temperature range of 125°C to -40°C .
+ESR will vary only about 2X going from the high to low temperature limits.